rasa-customers/starterpack-retail-banking-en/README.md

 ## Setup

+Navigate to the ​​starterpack-retail-banking-en directory where the zip file was uncompressed, and run the following commands in your terminal to set up your environment:

 1. **Install Homebrew**:
     - Run `make install-homebrew`.
     - Note: You may need to run the following commands if prompted: